alan-walsh/gen3-dev/README.md

 # gen3-dev
-Code to create a development environment for Gen3
+Code to create a development environment for Gen3 in Jetstream2.

 > [!NOTE]
 > This project requires a base image with various software, including Kubernetes and Helm.
 If you or someone else have not already created this image, please refer to the instructions in the Packer folder.